Corporate Update On PSC Register

 Companies and LLPs must make their PSC register available for inspection for free, but can charge £12 per request for a copy of the PSC register.

 For more information, talk to Tollers!
-Our corporate team can advise you on the PSC register requirements, your obligations in respect of the new changes and corporate governance generally.
+Our Corporate Law team can advise you on the PSC register requirements, your obligations in respect of the new changes and corporate governance generally.